-- Male pattern baldness is a type of hair loss that is common in men and is caused by genetics
+- Male pattern baldness is common in men and occurs due to genetics and male sex hormones.

-- Alopecia areata is a chronic autoimmune disorder that causes a patchy type of balding
+- Alopecia areata is a chronic autoimmune disorder that causes a patchy balding pattern.

-- Hyperthyroidism, which means an overproduction of thyroid hormone can cause hair loss.
+- Hyperthyroidism is an overproduction of thyroid hormone that can cause hair loss.

 - Hypothyroidism, or an underactive thyroid, can also cause hair loss.